China displays its military strength in a parade on the 80th anniversary of the end of WWII

 Putin and Kim were among Xi's prominent guests

-About two dozen foreign leaders watched the parade from high up on the historic Tiananmen Gate, including Russian President Vladimir Putin and North Korean leader Kim Jong Un.
+About two dozen foreign leaders watched the parade from an elevated point on the historic Tiananmen Gate, including Russian President Vladimir Putin and North Korean leader Kim Jong Un.

 Putin and Kim flanked Xi as they made their way to the platform overlooking Tiananmen Square.
 They paused to shake hands with five WWII veterans, some older than 100.